 One significant tradeoff for higher transaction processing rates is that private blockchains are more centralized, permissioned networks.
 Rather than public proof-of-work consensus, which Bitcoin and Ethereum use, Hyperledger Fabric networks use the Raft consensus algorithm.

 To reach consensus in HLF, you need an odd number of nodes, and there needs to be a simple majority of those working to confirm transactions.
 For example, if there are seven nodes in a network, four would need to be working to verify new transactions.
 However, having such a limited number of nodes also comes with risk.

-When designing blockchain systems based on Hyperledger Fabric, we not only try to approach it from a technical point of view using its built-in components like chaincode and orderer but also from the business logic.
-We try to understand how our client’s business works, what problems we solve, and how we can combine technology and business to optimize processes and bring tangible benefits to clients.
+When designing blockchain systems based on Hyperledger Fabric, we approach it from a technical point of view using its built-in components like chaincode and ordered.
+But we also approach it from the perspective of business logic.
+We try to understand how our client’s business works, what problems we are to solve, and how we can combine technology and business to optimize processes and bring tangible benefits.